s3fs-fuse/s3fs-fuse/COMPILATION.md

 	* s3fs exits with an error if these files are not exist
 	* Alternatively, you can set mime.types file path with `mime` option without detecting these default files
 * pkg-config (or your OS equivalent)
+	* If macOS throws an error on configure `No package 'libcrypto' found` try exporting the following variable and running configure again `export PKG_CONFIG_PATH="/usr/local/opt/openssl@1.1/lib/pkgconfig"`

 2. Then compile from master via the following commands: